martimfasantos/CustomPOs-for-SLMs/README.md

 ### Hyperparameter tuning
 Hyperparameter tuning is crucial for these algorithms (and other preference optimization algorithms in general).
-The three main hyperparameters of DPO-$\gamma$ and SLiC-DPO to focus on are `learning_rate`, `beta`, and `gamma` (we recommend keeping the total batch size fixed at 128).
+The three main hyperparameters of DPO-γ and SLiC-DPO to focus on are `learning_rate`, `beta`, and `gamma` (we recommend keeping the total batch size fixed at 128).
 - `learning_rate`: It is the most critical hyperparameter for preference optimization.
 A large learning rate (e.g., 1e-5) can significantly degrade performance, causing the model to produce incoherent sentences or completely repetitive responses.
 We recommend grid searching over 5e-8, 1e-7, 2e-7, and 3e-7, if resources allow.
-We find that a smaller learning rate (e.g., 1e-7) is more suitable for reasoning intensive domains like math for both DPO, DPO-$\gamma$ and SLiC-DPO.
+We find that a smaller learning rate (e.g., 1e-7) is more suitable for reasoning intensive domains like math for both DPO, DPO-γ and SLiC-DPO.

 - `beta`: Beta controls the reward scaling between winning and losing responses.
-DPO-$\gamma$ requires a similiar `beta` than DPO.
+DPO-γ requires a similiar `beta` than DPO.
 In our work, we used a beta of `0.1` but we recognize that a further analysis and fine-tuning of this value could yield better results.

 - `gamma`: Gamma controls the target reward margin.
 We recommend using `0.5` as a starting point for `gamma` and grid searching between `0` and `1`.
 A well-tuned `gamma` can provide a modest improvement for our algorithms, but it is not as critical as other hyperparameters.